IBM/analyze_ecommerce_websites_and_recommend_optimal_price/README.md

 ```
 ### 2. Setup MongoDB on IBM Cloud

+## Managed Cloud instance
+Navigate to IBM Cloud console in your browser, search for MongoDB, and provision an instance of the Databases for MongoDB service.
+Provision an instance, then click Service Credentials > New Credential.
+Download the credentials; we will copy them into the notebook later.

 ### 3. Host competitors webpage on cloud

 - Before you proceed, make sure you have installed [IBM Cloud CLI](https://cloud.ibm.com/docs/cli?topic=cloud-cli-getting-started&locale=en-US) in your deployment machine.